teytap/oldagramm/README.md

 # oldagramm
-js and css
+js and css.
-click heart and double click image are working
+click heart and double click image are working.